Zakariaeech/Hotel-Website/README.md

 }
 ```

-I used a script form [https://fontawesome.com/](https://fontawesome.com/) to get the icons used in this project:
+I used a script form [https://fontawesome.com/](https://fontawesome.com/) to get the icons used in this project :

 ```html
 <script src="https://kit.fontawesome.com/40cf33b90c.js" crossorigin="anonymous"></script>